branley1/cue-list/README.md

 # Cue List App
-A modern, responsive, and easy-to-use task management app with priority-based sorting and deadline tracking to help you stay on top of your tasks.
+An easy-to-use task management app with priority-based sorting and deadline tracking to help you stay on top of your tasks.

 ## Features
 - Add, edit, and delete to-dos